erich-seifert/mtgDraftLandDistr/DSFinalProject/readmefinal.txt

     - I want to find the largest mana value of card in my deck
 * What will you sort (put in order)?
     - After you draw your hand from the deck sort it
+    - insertion sort, only 7 cards in a hand!
 * How will you use an STL container class?
 An STL function?
     - Leveraging Stack, push and pop